FuelLabs/sway-rfcs/rfcs/0000-expressive-diagnostics.md

 - _Reason_ and _issue_ are given in plain english language, free of, e.g., compiler jargon.
 - _Hints_ and _help_ are as well written in plain english, using proper punctuation and grammar rules.
 - _Hints_ and _help_ try to give as much of useful context as possible and to be as specific as possible.
+- _Help_ in footnotes should be used rarely, only for general explanations and suggestions.
+Preferably, _help_ should be related to a place in code.
 - Identifier and type names in messages are enclosed in "double quotes".
+- Code samples in messages are enclosed in \`grave accents\`.
 - Articles "the" and "a/an" are not used at the beginning of a sentence.
 E.g., "Variable "X" shadows..." instead of "The variable "X" shadows...".
 They can be used in formulations like "This is the original declaration...".

+To avoid unnecessary complexity that comes through high number of diagnostic reasons (both for Sway developers and Sway programmers), we will introduce new error codes restrictively.
+Reusing existing error codes and reasons will be the preferable option.
+To communicate specific cases we will use _hints_ and _help_.

 Here is an example.
 The existing error message: